In This Article

 Truth: The business of hair coloring is a science through and through.
 And for those of us untrained in the art, it's also a tad intimidating.
 Hence why we personally choose to leave it to the professionals.
 (If you have a talent for successfully coloring your own hair, we commend you, and please do tell us all your secrets).

 However, just because we leave the painting and mixing to our favorite colorists doesn't mean we're not curious about the process.
 And lately, we've been confused about something: What is demi-permanent hair color and how is it different than semi-permanent hair color?
 We've been receiving some mixed signals on the matter, so we decided to get to the bottom of it.
 So, if you've ever wondered what demi-permanent hair color is, how long it lasts, and more, you're in luck.
 Keep reading for everything you need to know about demi-permanent hair color, as three expert colorists sound off on the topic and answer all our burning questions.

 First and foremost, it's important to differentiate demi-permanent hair color between crème and liquid formulas.
 According to Zoë Carpenter for Joico, a crème demi-permanent hair color is an alkaline, ammonia-free product that comes in a variety of shades and has the ability to either cover gray hair or blend hair color in a safe and natural manner.
 In other words, it's not nearly as harsh as permanent hair color since it doesn't actually lift your base.
 "This technology allows a wide range of hair color choices with lots of depth and dimension," Carpenter says.
-"It also allows for tone-enhancing contour and lowlights without any fading or damage to the hair strand."
+"It also allows for tone-enhancing contour and lowlights without any damage to the hair strand."